bridgesra/expm_nf_mimic3_results_code/README.md

 Hyperparmeter search spaces we used are in the `hyperparm_sets.py` scripts.

+### Membership Inference and Privacy Auditing Results:
+To begin the membership inference attack, each <model> (logistic regression/grud) need shadow models trained.
+To train shadow models, one will use `code/mimic_experiment/<model>/run_mia_shadow_models.py`.
+Two methods hinge/stable are implemented for computing logit confidences per example (both in/out examples) and a flag at the top determines which will be used (our reported experiments use stable).
+The number of shadow models can also be changed (we default to 1000).
+The shadow models will use the best non-private hyperparameters found from the hyperparameter searches from the Accuracy and privacy results Section (i.e., that hyperparameter search must be done prior to running this code).

+Once the shadow models have been trained, to attack and audit for target models for each training <type> (nonprivate/dpsgd/expm) and each <model> (logistic regression/grud) experiments, one will use `code/mimic_experiment/<model>/mia_<type>.py`.
+These target models will use the best hyperparameters found during their respective hyperparameter search runs done previously.
+The number of target models and what confidence method to use can be set at the top.
+If fewer than 1000 shadow models were trained, `N_shadow_models` must be set to the correct number.

+Output will appear in the results folder according to the path set in line ~210: `RESULTS_FOLDER = Path(FOLDER, f"{conf_type}_{N_shadow_models}")` which is printed upon writing.

 ### Timing benchmark results
 To create the timing benchmarking results for each  training <type> (nonprivate/dpsgd/expm) an each <model> (logistic_regression/grud) experiments, one will run `code/mimic_experiment/<model>/timing_benchmark_<type>.py`, e.g., for dpsgd training on logistic_regression we would open `code/mimic_experiment/logistic_regression/timing_benchmark_dpsgd.py`.